 Where do I find ornaments for a Jesse Tree?

 Like the tree itself, the ornaments can be however simple or fancy you choose.
 Likewise, they can be as cost effective as construction paper or you can find entire (beautiful) Jesse Tree ornament sets available online.
 The first few years our family decorated a Jesse Tree, I printed the free ornaments onto white computer paper from Ann Voskamp’s website, A Holy Experience.
 I printed them, used a hole punch to put a hole at the top of the circle, and then hung them by a piece of white string.
 This simplicity worked for me and gave our tiny tree a clean look.
-Last year, I found a Jesse Tree resource on the Oriental Trading website for about $5, with ornaments that my students could color.
+A few years ago, while I was teaching at a private Christian school, I found a Jesse Tree resource on the Oriental Trading website for about $5, with ornaments that my students could color.
 The students colored the ornaments themselves and then placed them on this bulletin board (conveniently beside a Bible Family Tree Poster) until the day of the corresponding Bible story, when they moved the ornament to the Jesse Tree in the classroom.